Best Coding Toys For Tweens

 Well, this Robot is an entry-level coding project that provides a basic programming experience for tweens.
 So it's not the best toy for kids who want to have a more challenging and advanced coding experience.
 For beginners, the need to repeatedly calibrate the robot can be a tedious, but realistic part of the real coding experience!

-Overall, the Bit Coding Robot is a fantastic and easy-to-use toy for children who are beginning to explore the wonderful world of STEM.
+Overall, the it is a fantastic and easy-to-use toy for children who are beginning to explore the wonderful world of STEM.
 But if you child is looking for a more challenging experience, keep on reading.

 A fantastic blend between coding and art, the Artie 3000 allows children to design basic as well as more advanced code while producing stunning maps, mazes, pictures and more!